How can I obtain services?

 Yes, contact Ms. Dominique White in A&AS at the end of January each year.

 Student volunteers share their lecture notes with students who are Deaf and Hard of Hearing, visually impaired, or have learning disabilities, ADD, ADHD, and physical disabilities.

 Where can I park if I have disability parking?

-All disability parking spaces in the garage are free of charge for people with state disability parking and who have registered with Disability Services.
+All disability parking spaces in the garage are free of charge for people with state disability parking and who have registered with A&AS.
 Disability parking is also available in any disability space on campus except for contract lots.
 The disability spaces in the contract lots have to be purchased.
 Spaces designated as faculty/staff and/or student spaces are also available to students with state disability parking.
-If you have any questions or need clarification, the contact person is Vaneta Harvey in Disability Services.
+If you have any questions or need clarification, the contact person is Vaneta Harvey in A&AS.

 What should I do if I have a temporary impairment and need disability parking?

 Students may apply for temporary state disability parking.
 To apply for a temporary state disability parking hangtag, a form which is available on the A&AS website must be completed by a doctor.
 The completed form must be taken to the Revenue Department.
 If students do not want to apply for a temporary state disability parking hangtag, they may contact the A-State Student Health Center for a placard which allows the student to park in faculty/staff and student parking spaces only.

 Where can visitors with state disability parking, park on campus?